PRACTICE DIRECTION 24 – THE SUMMARY DISPOSAL OF CLAIMS

 (This paragraph replaces RSC Order 86, rules 1 and 2 but applies to county court proceedings as well as to High Court proceedings.)

-Attention is drawn to the Costs Practice Direction and in particular to the court’s power to make a summary assessment of costs.
+9.2 Attention is drawn to Practice Directions 44 to 48 on costs and in particular to Subsections 8 and 9 of Practice Direction 44, which relate to the court’s power to make a summary assessment of costs.